teymzz/selector/README.md

 })
 ```

-> Assuming we selected an element using the Jquery Library selector, the _selector.js_ helps to convert such selected items back to the native selection in which they can be easily iterated over rather than using the _Jquery.each()_ method.
-The code sample above shows that we used a jquery selector to select the target element _item_ .
-The selected object was loaded into the selector plugin which converted this items back to an array that can be iterated over.
-This makes it easier to keep the same code structure that was used for previous selections.
-It is also important to note that when the jquery selection object supplied into the selector plugin loses its Jquery extended methods and reverts back to the native selection.
+> From the sample above, the parsed ```$('item')``` will be converted back to an array format.
+It is important to know that when a jquery selection is supplied into the ```select()``` method, it loses its Jquery extended methods and reverts back to the native selection.
 This is why we used the _getAttribute()_ method rather than the Jquery _attr()_ method in the sample above.
+We can also see from the sample above that the code structure remains the same.
+This is the benefit of the _selector_ plugin in which a universal standard code structure is maintained.